Soft contact lenses

 In 1967 F. A. Burnett-Hodd FBOA told the Contact Lens Society that there were an estimated 5.7 million lens wearers in the UK (nearly 10% of the population).

+Rival product began to emerge at the very end of the 1960s.
 The ‘Bionite’ soft lens, developed by Allen Isen, was made available in 1969.

 The Frank Dickinson Collection includes a 'Bionite NATURALENS' case in the form of a transparent plastic cylinder with a tight plastic pull-off lid and a removable white plastic base.
 This was designed for upright storage of the lens overnight and the minimum amount of storage fluid required was marked by a blue line.
 Note the instructions emphasising the importance of rinsing the case and replacing the solution daily.
 Unfamiliar to most UK contact lens opticians who have seen it, it is possible that Dickinson picked it up on his travels abroad and that this type of case was never made available in England.